 The game continues until a predetermined score is reached, usually 12 to 16 points, depending on the agreed-upon rules.
 The team that reaches this score first is declared the winner.

 It will take some time, but to become a good player, you have to learn when to aim for the pallino and when to aim for other balls on the court.
 It might behoove you to knock an opponent’s ball out of play or knock one of your balls that are already in play closer to the pallino.

 Most importantly, remember that winning a frame is far more critical than scoring additional points.
 Your team scores no points if the opposing team has the closest bocce to the pallino.
 So, defending your position may be wiser than trying to get an extra point or two.

 Dressing the Part

 The best part of bocce is how you can modify the game to your level of competition.
-This game is well-suited for amateurs and professionals alike.
+This game is perfect for amateurs and professionals alike.

 Just like you can play the game anywhere you find a level surface area, you can wear whatever makes you feel most comfortable.

 If you play at a country club or bocce club, they may require you to wear the proper attire.
 Most places also require their patrons to cover their shoulders, meaning no tank tops.

 No matter where you play, wearing low, soft-heeled shoes is best.
 Bocce games can keep you on your feet for a long time.
 Therefore, you want to wear shoes that give you plenty of support.